Introduction

 Factors Influencing the Frequency of Vitamin Tests

-It is important to remember that there is no one-size-fits-all answer to how often you should get a vitamin test, since it largely depends on individuals.
-However, there are factors that can help determine how frequently you should get tested:
+Keep in mind, however, that there is no per-period clear answer on how often you should get a vitamin test, as it varies based on people.
+But there are some things that can help you decide how often to get tested:

 1. Age